 Under General Data Protection Regulations (GDPR) you have a number of important rights, free of charge.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.
 Further information about these rights can be found on the Information Commissioners website, www.ico.org.uk/for-the-public/.

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter, using email@example.com.
+If you wish to raise a complaint on how we have handled your personal data, you can contact the University of Bristol’s Data Protection Officer who will investigate the matter, using firstname.lastname@example.org.
 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO; www.ico.org.uk/concerns/).